JuliaData/TypedTables.jl/docs/src/man/tutorial.md

 as simply extracting the column `name`, and this operation will be fast.
 This will be most useful in the operations below.

+There is a similar function `getproperties` for selecting more than one column.

 ## Grouping data

 Frequently, one wishes to group and process data using a so-called "split-apply-combine"